alouyakis/locho_study/analysis.md

 1. use the metagenomes from the same samples to improve annotating taxa and functions?
 2. will this study include the metabolite data with the unknowns?

+considerations:
+ - crossover study, so look into mixed effects model for repeated measures in mg/mt data analysis

 set up:
 ```bash
 ## clone git repo